Zenai137/Titanic/README.md

 # Titanic
-k-NN Classification of Titanic Survivors
+k-NN Classification and Decision Tree of Titanic Survivors